rynbrd/beacon/README.md

 `config` - The path to the config file.
 Defaults to /etc/beacon.yml.
 `var` - The name of the service variable.
+`heartbeat` - How often to refresh service TTL's.
+`ttl` - How long to keep a service after missing a heartbeat.
 `etcd` - The etcd endpoint.
 May be provided multiple times.
 `prefix` - The root of all etcd keys.
 `docker` - The Docker endpoint.